jsummers/deark/readme.md

    Set the encoding of the message that are printed to the console.
 This does not affect the extracted data files.
    The default is to use Unicode (UTF-8, when the encoding is relevant).
-   ascii: Use ASCII character only.
+   ascii: Use ASCII characters only.
    oem: [Windows only; has no effect on other platforms] Use the "OEM"
      character set.
 Maybe useful when paging the output to "|more".
 -msgstostderr